 An early dismissal is appropriate in the event of a system failure, such as heating, plumbing or electrical failure, that renders the building unsuitable for instructional purposes.
 Early dismissal may also be a viable option for other Emergency situations as decided by the Superintendent of Schools.
-Each Building Safety Plan shall contain provisions on the development of a telephone tree or other communication procedure to notify parents or guardians of early dismissal.
+Each Building Safety Plan shall contain provisions on communication procedure to notify parents or guardians of early dismissal.
 That information shall be detailed in each Building Safety Plan.